 Top quality boom mic.
 Not only does the boom mic pivot and rotate from two different joints, it also offers enhanced voice clarity and modulation.
 The effect?
 You don’t have to raise or lower your voice to achieve an even tone, and background fuzz is effectively reduced.

 Speaker tuned for voice calls.
-The Expanse Headset is made for calls, period.
+The Plantronics headset is made for calls, period.
 Everything from the mic position to battery life is built for professionals that need to be on the phone constantly or over long periods, but don’t want the hassle that comes with wires.

 Comfortable over long wear times.
 A form fitting ear piece with soft silicon coating stays firm without being annoying or uncomfortable even over long wear sessions.
 Simple on ear controls offer one touch solutions to answer calls and adjust volume without looking.

 Not great for music or podcasts.
-Thanks to engineering toward one purpose, we don’t recommend using this headset as your daily driver for music or podcasts.
+Thanks to engineering toward one purpose, we don’t recommend using the Voyager 5200 as your daily driver for music or podcasts.

 Apple AirPods are the best wireless earbuds for iPhone users